John EchoHawk: Early life and education

 John E. Echohawk was born on August 12, 1945, into a Pawnee family and is an enrolled citizen of the tribe.

-In 1970, Echohawk received his J.D. degree, becoming the first Native American to graduate from the University of New Mexico School of Law.
+In 1970, Echohawk earned his JD, becoming the first Native American to graduate from the University of New Mexico School of Law.
 He decided to use his knowledge to benefit Native Americans who do not understand Native American legal and political issues.

 Career

-Echohawk is the older brother of Idaho politician Larry Echo Hawk, who served as Idaho's State Attorney General 1991-1995, and as director of the Bureau of Indian Affairs in the President Barack Obama administration.
-John was influential in encouraging Larry to follow him in gaining a J.D. degree.
+Echohawk is the older brother of Idaho politician Larry Echo Hawk, who served as Idaho's attorney general from 1991 to 1995, and as director of the Bureau of Indian Affairs in the Obama administration.
+John was influential in encouraging Larry to earn his JD.

-John Echohawk served on President Obama's first transition team on Indian affairs.
+John Echohawk served on President Obama's first transition team, coordinating Indian affairs.
 He was considered by the Obama administration as a possible nominee to the federal bench.
 The brothers are cousins of Walter Echo-Hawk, a senior staff attorney at the Native American Rights Fund who contributed to the Native American Graves Protection and Repatriation Act.